 13 These all died believing-not having received the promises, but having seen and welcomed them from a distance, thus confessing that they were aliens and sojourners on the earth.
 14 Now those who say such things make it clear that they are seeking a homeland.
-15 If they were actually remembering that land from which they had departed, they would have had opportunity to return.
-16 Instead they are aspiring to a better home-a heavenly one.1 Therefore God is not ashamed to be called their God; in fact He has prepared a city for them.
+15 If they were actually remembering that land from which they had departed.